MeasureAuthoringTool/health-data-standards/README.md

 Change Log
 ==========

+4.0.0 - Not yet released

+* Upgrading to mongoid 4

 3.4.6 - May 15, 2014

 * QRDA Cat I export now exports medical record number if present